SgtAlexis/SgtBot/docs/TERMS.md

 ## Liability

-The owner of the application has faith in a users honesty and that the application may only be used for its intended purpose and not in malicious ways against others or _Discord Inc_.
+The owner of the application has faith in users' honesty and that the application may only be used for its intended purpose and not in malicious ways against others or _Discord Inc_.

 We reserve the right to update these terms and policy at our own discretion, giving a one-week period to opt out of the